jezza64/jbnotes/Crypto_Etherium_Blockchain_developer_boot_camp.md

   - member can't be same type of struct iteslf, but can be another struct
 - Arrays
   - Fixed or dynamic size
-  - T[k] : fixed size of typer T, k elements
+  - T[k] : fixed size of type T, k elements
   - T[] : dynamic of T
   - T[][5] : 5 dynamic arrays.
   - be careful of gas costs, mappings are cheaper